Reuse

 • documentation

-• generated or wrapped VHDL
+• wrapped VHDL

 • vendor integration notes